 Make sure you cut the amaryllis flower low down on the stem.
 Cut it about 1″ above the bulb.

 This gives you a long stem which, as you will see, helps to prolong the life of the flower.

 I personally cut my amaryllis leaves very close to the bulb.

 Once the bud has opened and has started to flower I will take a pair of very sharp pruning scissors and make a cut in the stalk about 1 inch above the point where it protrudes from the bulb.

-Although making angled cuts in stems will make the most amount of positive difference when it comes to growing new plants from cuttings, taking this approach will also help prolong the life of vase flowers.
+Making angled cuts in stems will make the most amount of positive difference when it comes to growing new plants from cuttings.
+Taking this approach will also help prolong the life of vase flowers.